RankBrain is the third most important ranking factor in Google. This guide covers everything you need to know about the Google RankBrain algorithm.

 In a study a few years ago by HubSpot and Outbrain, 3.3 million titles were analyzed.
 Those with brackets exceeded those without brackets in the click rate by 33%.

-Types of brackets used would be:
+Types of brackets used:

 - [Infographic]